nicolasmcnair/magpy/README.md

 **Note**: If connecting to a Magstim on a computer running macOS, the address of the serial port you use to create the Magstim object must be the `/dev/cu.*` address for the port and not the `/dev/tty.*` address.
 Using the `tty` address will create the object successfully, but will result in numerous communication issues with the device.

 ## Version Summary
-**_Previous versions of MagPy have been removed.
+**_Previous versions of MagPy have been temporarily removed.
 If you require an older version, please contact me.**

 _Note: Only version 1.4 is under active development.
 Version 1.3 was abandoned for 1.4.
 Version 1.1.3b is a version of 1.1.2 will some fixes from 1.2 backported._
 | MagPy Version  | Magstim Software Version | Python Version |
 |:--------------:|:------------------------:|:--------------:|